ghostdogpr/caliban/vuepress/docs/docs/schema.md

 implicit val characterSchema = Schema.genMacro[Character].schema
 ```

 In Scala 3, derivation doesn't support value classes and opaque types.
-You can use `genDebug` to print the generated code in the console.
+You can use `Schema.genDebug` to print the generated code in the console.

 :::